edscottite/The-Azure-Program/README.md

 - id > generates random ID's on which are linked per device ( cap is 5/five ). ( lack finicial aid / server to host traffic handling on which supports large users at a single time.
 For now, will only be limited based. )

-**Azure** ( v0.1 ) is a non-for-profit application designed terminal that provides system-wide control upon user command input for Windows and MacOS.